 By Melody Barthelemy

 Melody’s story is not uncommon.
+We previously shared one woman’s woman story to repay six figures in student loans.
 According to Student Aid.gov, the majority of student loan borrowers take out loans from the federal government, with a total of 43 million borrowers that have $1,447.1 billion outstanding in student loan debt.
 Although these numbers seem daunting, with a plan and focus, it is possible to conquer this debt.
 Melody shared her journey to paying off six figures in student loans.